NBA All-Star Draft explained: How it works, when to watch as LeBron James and Kevin Durant select their teams

 How The All-Star Draft Works

-• The process starts with the captains, who are determined by the All-Star voting results.
-The leader for each conference gets to select his squad and have the team named after him (ex.
-Team LeBron vs. Team Durant).
+- The process starts with the captains, who were determined by the All-Star voting results.
+The leader for each conference gets to select his squad and have the team named after him (that is why it is Team LeBron vs Team Durant).

+- The leading vote-getter in the All-Star balloting process is awarded the first pick in the All-Star Draft.
+For the 2022 All-Star Game, LeBron James will pick first.

+- The captains take turns drafting from the pool of 22 players voted into the All-Star field - first, they select from the eight All-Star starters, then from the 14 All-Star reserves.
+Conference affiliation does not matter during the draft process.

 Trending